HamzaMateen/AoC2022/README.md

 # AoC2022
-solution to Advent of Code 2022 in different languages.
+solutions to Advent of Code 2022 in different languages.